Fdawgs/yh-fhir-listeners/docs/worklogs/contextual_link.md

 `

 ### Contextual link icon
-The icon to be used for the SIDeR contextual link was deliberated on with Tony Smith, CCIO at YDH at the time, whilst this was ongoing, with the final icon seen in the mockup below (the S with a stalk, in a circle):
+Whilst this was ongoing, the icon to be used for the SIDeR contextual link was deliberated on with Tony Smith, CCIO at YDH at the time, with the final icon seen in the mock-up below (the S with a stalk, in a circle):

 <img src="https://raw.githubusercontent.com/Fdawgs/ydh-fhir-listeners/master/docs/images/YDH-TrakCare-SIDeR-Contextual-Link-Icon.png" width="800">

 ## Contextual link obfuscation
-Refer to the the following pages in the SIDeR programme wiki for more information:
+Refer to the following pages in the SIDeR programme wiki for more information:
 - [Interoperability patterns - Contextual launch](https://github.com/Somerset-SIDeR-Programme/SIDeR-interop-patterns/wiki/contextual-launch)
 - [Security patterns - Query string obfuscation](https://github.com/Somerset-SIDeR-Programme/SIDeR-interop-patterns/wiki/query-string-obfuscation)